whblondeau/gyre/finding_flotsam.md

 The breaking point came when Rahifa heard Belladonna screaming.
 The genuine distress in the sound brought her running.

-What she saw was Oko—Oko who had sat by when the unfortunate Hagga Sha had mocked her about feeding Belladonna to the Slink, and when Rahifa had then given Hagga the broken collarbone that was her death—gripping the little cat tightly in her monstrous hands.
+What she saw was Oko—Oko, the Bhalong who had sat by when the unfortunate Hagga Sha had mocked her about feeding Belladonna to the Slink—gripping the little cat tightly in her monstrous hands.
 The Captain was approaching, with a partly-disguised eagerness, her Slink on a long lead.

 Rahifa’s brilliance was in prompt action, not thought.
 She drew her knife and waited around the side of the deckhouse.
 Listening… waiting...

 Belladonna squalled in fury and terror, clawing and biting at Oko, writhing without effect in her iron grip.
 The Slink prowled lazily forward, its great jaws slavering, tail lashing.
 Oko watched it narrowly, clearly waiting to judge the time to throw the little animal to the monster.

-Rahifa, a blur of swift hard motion, leaped upon the Slink, stabbing it deeply into its side.
+Rahifa, a blur of swift hard motion, leaped upon the Slink, stabbing it deeply into its side, once, twice.
 Her sailor’s knife was not long, but it was stout and sharp.
 The Slink roared and screamed, and whirled swift as a snake, fanged jaws lunging towards Rahifa.
 She struck it on the side of its head with the knife-hilt, knocking it aside.
 The Bhalongs nearby lunged forward, then gave back in terror as the frenzied Slink, bright madness burning in its eyes, whirled again, menacing any who came near.

 “_Crew Oath,_” Skoan Usad shouted in her great gravelly voice.
 “Rahifa Ruan, I call you to _obedience!_”

 Caught in the backwash of that great powerful shout, most of the crew faced the Captain in full submission.
-Rahifa, against whom it was directed, halted, fell to one knee, staggered and gripped by the power of the unlawful oath.
+Rahifa, against whom it was directed, halted, fell to one knee, staggered and gripped by the Oath's unlawful power.
 She looked up at the Slink, that had ceased to snap at its own side, and was now snarling at her, lashing its tail.

 When it turned again, gathering its powerful haunches to spring upon Rahifa, a sudden graybrown streak leaped upon its back, and clawed at its eyes in passing: Belladonna, whom Oko in shock had let free.
 Then the rigging cat was off and away, narrowly missing the furious snap of those jaws.

 The Slink shrieked in fury.
 One of its eyes was torn and leaking, blinded by the cat’s strike.
 The other glared with a greater madness, as it cast about, looking for any victim.
 The crew in terror scattered back, all of the Bhalongs drawing their long knives.
 The Slink’s eye fell upon the Captain, and suddenly it sprang at her, howling.
 The Captain, roaring in fury, and either too wise to flee from the Slink or too enraged, sprang to meet it.
-Her scimitar swept up in a glittering arc, then fell, splitting the Slink’s skull - the skull whose jaws had locked, in dying spasm, on her other arm.
-Her scimitar clattered to the deck as she wrenched those terrible jaws back and forth, flaying her arm further, until she could break the lower jaw by main force.
-The Slink’s body, still feebly thrashing in death, thudded to the deck.
+Her scimitar swept up in a glittering arc, then fell, splitting the Slink’s skull—the skull whose jaws had locked, in dying spasm, on her other arm.
+The scimitar clattered to the deck as she wrenched those terrible jaws back and forth, flaying her arm further, until she could break the lower jaw by main force.
+The Slink’s body, still feebly thrashing and coiling in death, thudded to the deck.

 Most of the crew stood in shock, hindered by the Captain’s last invocation of the Oath.
 But one figure on the deck moved with full cognizance and speed: Dhagaska the Priestess, who pounced at Belladonna where she crouched hissing on the starboard ladder.
 Belladonna almost escaped, but the priestess seized the little cat’s tail.
 With a shout of gratified hatred, the Priestess hurled the cat over the port rail.
 Belladonna screamed as she went.